-It is important that federal research funding is geared toward such studies that will truly enhance our understanding of Lyme disease.
+Federal research funding should be geared toward such studies that will genuinely enhance our understanding of Lyme disease.
 Conversely, there is not a pressing need for additional federally supported research on antibiotic treatment for Lyme disease.
-There is clear, widely accepted scientific evidence indicating that a 10-28 day course of antibiotics, depending on the stage of Lyme disease, will kill the Lyme disease bacterium in humans.
-Despite multiple clinical trials on this subject, there is no robust scientific evidence supporting the use of long-term antibiotic therapy in patients with Lyme disease that gains them sustained benefit either as initial therapy or prolonged treatment for long-term symptoms.
+There is clear, widely accepted scientific evidence indicating that a 10-28 day course of antibiotics, depending on the stage of Lyme disease, will kill the Lyme disease bacterium in humans in all but the rarest of cases.
+Six prospective, randomized, placebo-controlled studies have failed to document any significant benefit for antibiotic treatment exceeding 28 days.
+These studies serve to counter small and observational studies.
+The scientific method based on prospective study indeed informs clinicians with the highest-quality evidence.
+Therefore it is easy to state that there is no robust scientific evidence supporting the use of long-term antibiotic therapy in patients with Lyme disease as an approach to help with chronic symptoms such as pain, fatigue, sleep difficulties or subjective neurocognitive complaints.

-IDSA agrees with the Working Group that therapeutics for symptoms that persist after Lyme disease treatment would be greatly beneficial.
+IDSA agrees with the Working Group that effective therapeutics for symptoms that persist after Lyme disease treatment would be beneficial.
 We support further research that would develop a better understanding of why some patients do not improve after antibiotic therapy.
-We also support the conclusion that the efficacy of antimicrobials for treatment of acute Lyme disease in well-defined patient populations is well documented, and add that additional long-term antibiotic treatments have not demonstrated any clinical benefits.
+We also support the conclusion that the efficacy of antimicrobials for treatment of early Lyme disease in well-defined patient populations is well documented and add that extended antibiotic treatments have not demonstrated any clinical benefits.

 One area does deserve consideration of further treatment study.
 The inflammatory state of Lyme arthritis often takes weeks or months to resolve; however, patients are often subject to multiple additional courses of antibiotic that are of unclear worth.
 Late Lyme arthritis, classically causing a swollen knee, has not been subject to a large, well-designed clinical trial to determine the appropriate type and duration of antibiotic therapy.
 Moreover, the 10-15% of patients who experience antibiotic-refractory Lyme arthritis have not been subject to prospective trials to determine the best anti-inflammatory strategies to resolve their condition.
-A multi-center study to address the best antibiotic treatment for Lyme arthritis would significantly help answer these fundamental questions and also lead to identifying patients who do not fully respond to antibiotics and could enter a subsequent study for antibiotic-refractory arthritis.
+A multi-center study to address the best antibiotic treatment for Lyme arthritis would significantly help answer these fundamental questions and also lead to identifying patients who do not adequately respond to antibiotics and could enter a subsequent study for antibiotic-refractory arthritis.